 - Wall Color: Alabaster by Sherwin Williams

-- Floor: White oak wood floors
+- Floor: White oak wood, clear-coat finish

 - Flower Arrangements by Bartz Viviano

 - Woven Basket on the counter – found in Target dollar bins